 PALM-3000 is the new adaptive optics system for the Hale Telescope.
 The heart of the system is a deformable mirror with 3388 actuators that rapidly change the mirror shape.
 The reflective surface is adjusted in real-time, up to 2000 times a second, to correct for atmospheric distortions and refocus starlight into sharp images.
 PALM-3000 brings the optical power of the Hale Telescope closer to its diffraction limit by producing images typically 10–20 times sharper than seeing-limited instruments.
-It works in conjunction with other image-sharpening devices, including the Palomar High Angular Resolution Observer (PHARO), the Oxford SWIFT integral field spectrograph, and the specialized coronograph Project 1640.
-The ability to image extrasolar planets directly is one of the many exciting uses of the new adaptive optics instruments.
+It works in conjunction with other image-sharpening devices, including the Palomar High Angular Resolution Observer (PHARO) and the specialized integral field coronograph Project 1640.
+The ability to directly image and obtain spectra for extrasolar planets is one of the many exciting uses of the new adaptive optics instruments.

-The Hale's seeing-limited imaging instruments include two wide-field cameras: the Large Format Camera (LFC) in visible light and the Wide-field Infrared Camera (WIRC) in infrared, both mounted at the prime focus of the telescope and covering 24 and 8.9 arcminutes across, respectively.
-The newer Cosmic Web Imager (CWI) is an imaging spectrograph that takes a large number of images at different wavelengths simultaneously to map emission from the faint intergalactic medium.
-The Carnegie Observatories Spectroscopic Multislit and Imaging Camera (COSMIC) is both an imaging camera and a multi-object spectrograph.
-Other spectrographs are the optical Double Spectrograph (DBSP) and the infrared Triple Spectrograph (TripleSpec), both mounted at the Cassegrain focus.
+The Hale's seeing-limited imaging instruments include two wide-field cameras: the Large Format Camera (LFC) in the optical and the Wide-field Infrared Camera (WIRC) in the infrared, both mounted at the prime focus of the telescope and covering 24 and 8.9 arcminutes across, respectively.
+Additionally, the new Wafer-Scale imager for Prime (WaSP) large-format CCD imager at prime focus will eventually replace LFC as the default prime focus optical imager.
+The Cosmic Web Imager (CWI) is an imaging spectrograph (integral-field unit) that images over a range of wavelengths simultaneously.
+The traditional single-object spectrographs are the optical Double Spectrograph (DBSP) and the infrared Triple Spectrograph (TripleSpec), both mounting at the Cassegrain focus.

-Instruments in development include two wide-field cameras, Chimera and WaSP, and the Stellar Double Coronagraph (SDC).
+Instruments in development include the high-speed CHIMERA camera and the AO-fed Stellar Double Coronagraph (SDC).

 The 200-inch mirror and instruments are supported by a steel equatorial mount, which allows for east-west and north-south motion.
 Moving this 530-ton (481-tonne) telescope must be done precisely if astronomical observations are to be possible at all.
-For slewing (rapid movement) it uses a 2 horsepower motor.
-For tracking (keeping up with Earth’s rotation during long exposures) it is moved by a 1 horsepower step motor—this replaced the original 1⁄12 hp tracking motor after almost 65 years of continual use.
+For slewing (rapid movement) it uses two small motors: a 3-hp motor for right ascension and a 1-hp motor for declination.
+For tracking (keeping up with Earth’s rotation during long exposures) it is moved by a 1-hp step motor—this replaced the original 1⁄12-hp tracking motor after almost 65 years of continual use.
 The Hale Telescope is kept in perfect balance.
 As such, when instruments are changed the balance of the telescope must be adjusted.